 Release Notes: Major new features in this release include multi-database support, prepared queries, change-tracking containers, custom sessions, and automatic mapping for char[N].
 This version also adds support for Qt5 in addition to Qt4, and comes with a guide on using ODB with mobile/embedded systems.

-rainbarf provides fancy resource usage charts to put into the tmux (and screen) status line.
+rainbarf provides fancy resource usage charts to put into the tmux (and GNU screen) status line.

 Release Notes: Bundled with the Module::Build installer, updated docs (Installation and Configuration sections), and released to CPAN.